Quality begins with the intent.

 - Documenting items in only one place – Record any requirements and design decisions in one place, a single source of truth that serves as the repository of record for everyone and everything.

-- Keeping it high level – Communicate at as high a level of abstraction as possible, and don’t over-specify.
-Provide a range of acceptable behaviors.
+- Keeping it high level – Communicate at as high a level of abstraction as possible and don’t over-specify.
+Provide a range of acceptable values instead of fixed numbers to enable Set-Based Design.
 Describe solution behavior with intent, not specificity.
 Decentralize requirements and design decision-making authority.

 - Keeping it simple – Record only what’s needed.
-Solution intent is a method for building a product while compliance and contractual obligations.
+Solution intent is a method for building a product with compliance and contractual obligations.
 Less is more.